Aiden69Lee/ShortenUrl/README.md

 ```

 ## Frontend
-Run this command:
+Run this command to start:
 ```bash
 yarn start
 ```

 ## Backend
-Run this comman:
+Run this command to start:
 ```bash
 yarn dev
 ```